lyteword/chspurgeon-tod/volume-7/psalm-146.md

 **Verse 4.** *His breath* (or spirit) *goeth forth.* Now I come to the liberty of the spirit, that it recedes inviolate; 1.
 In Act; *"it goeth":* 2.
 In Essence; *"it goeth forth."*

-1\.Our spirit is *free in the act;* it is not snatched, as it were; *"it goeth."* A soul in life sealed to eternity by the first fruits of the Spirit hath its good issue, its free passing, its hopes even in death; for let this breath fade, *fidelis Deus,* God who cannot lie, will stand nigh us in that exigency, and begin to help where man leaveth.
+1\.
+Our spirit is *free in the act;* it is not snatched, as it were; *"it goeth."* A soul in life sealed to eternity by the first fruits of the Spirit hath its good issue, its free passing, its hopes even in death; for let this breath fade, *fidelis Deus,* God who cannot lie, will stand nigh us in that exigency, and begin to help where man leaveth.
 The Holy Spirit, whose name is the Comforter, will not omit and leave off his own act or office in the great needs of death.
 Hence good Hilarion, having served the Lord Christ seventy years, checks his soul that it was so loath at the last to go forth, saying, *Egredere, O anima mea, egredere,* "Go forth, my soul, go forth."
 Devout Simeon sues for a manumission: "Lord, now lettest thou thy servant depart in peace, according to thy word."
 The spirit goeth forth; it passes freely; because it taketh up or embraces the cross of Christ, as he commandeth us to do.
 But is the act at our will and liberty?
 Not simply.
 We may not *projicere animam,* thrust or cast forth our breath or spirit; *spiritus exit,* it goeth forth.
 Strive, we must, to cast the world out of us; we may not cast ourselves out of the world.
 Saint Paul dares not dissolve himself, though he could wish to be dissolved: God must part that which he joins; God giveth, and God taketh away; and if God say, as he doth to Lazarus, *Exi foras,* Come forth; with faithful Stephen we must resign our spirit and all into his hands.
 When God biddeth us yoke, he is the wisest man that yieldeth his neck most willingly.
 When our great Captain recalls us, we must take the retreat in good part.
 But it is heathenish to force out the soul; for when the misdeeming flesh, amidst our disasters, will not listen with patience for God's call, but rather shake off the thought of divine providence quite, then are we ready to curse God and die, and that is probably to leap *e fumo in flammam,* out of the sin of self murder into hell.
 No, but God will have our spirits to pass forth upon good terms. *Spiritus exit, "the spirit goeth forth."*

-2\.Secondly, the spirit goeth *free or inviolate in essence;* death is not the end, but the outgoing of the soul, a transmigration or journey from one place to another. *"It goeth forth";* so the character of our weakness we see in the issue; it is an argument of our eternity; for man indeed is perishing, but so is not his spirit.
+2\.
+Secondly, the spirit goeth *free or inviolate in essence;* death is not the end, but the outgoing of the soul, a transmigration or journey from one place to another. *"It goeth forth";* so the character of our weakness we see in the issue; it is an argument of our eternity; for man indeed is perishing, but so is not his spirit.
 The phoenix goes forth or out of his ashes, "the spirit returneth to God who gave it" (Ec 12:7); that is, it abides still; and as in the body it pleased God to inclose the soul for a season, so it may as well exist elsewhere without it, if God will; for it hath no rise at all from the clay, yea, it bears in it immortality, an image of that breast whence it is breathed.
 The separate and very abstract acts of the spirit, even while it is in the body, the wondrous visions of the Lord to his prophets, usually when their bodies were bound up in sleep; Saint Paul's rapture when he knew not whether he was in the body or out of it; the admirable inventions and arts of men, manifest the soul's self consisting.
 Not Socrates, and Cato, and the civilised heathen only, but the very savages believe this, and so entertain death, *ut exitum, non ut exitium,* as a dissolution, not as a destruction: *spiritus exit, "his spirit goeth forth."* — *Thomas Williamson.*

 **Verse 4.** *His breath goeth forth*, etc. The Hebrew gives the idea not that the *spirit,* but the mortal part of man will return to the dust.
 "His *soul* (fem.xwr) goeth forth", *i.e.,* returneth to God; "returneth *he* (masc.bv) to his earth."
 As in Ec 12:7: *"He"* is the mortal man of clay, but "his *breath"* (*soul*) is the real immortal man.— *Simon de Muis.*

 **Verse 4.** *He returneth to his earth.* Returning, in its proper notion, is a going back to that place from whence we came, so that in this clause here is a threefold truth, implied, expressed, inferred.

-1\.That which is *implied* in this phrase of returning is, that man in respect of his body came from the earth; and as it is here implied, so it is expressed concerning the first man by Moses (Ge 2:7).
+1\.
+That which is *implied* in this phrase of returning is, that man in respect of his body came from the earth; and as it is here implied, so it is expressed concerning the first man by Moses (Ge 2:7).
 "The Lord God formed man" (that is, the *body* of man) "of the dust"; or according to the Hebrew "dust of the ground"; and by St. Paul (1Co 15:47), where he saith, "The first man is of the earth, earthy."
 True it is, we are formed in our mother's womb; but yet inasmuch as we all came from the first man, we are truly said to come from *the earth;* only with this difference, that he immediately, we mediately are framed out of the earth.
 This truth was engraven in full characters upon the name of the first man, who is called *Adam,* from a word that signifieth *red earth,* and that very word is here used, perhaps to mind us of that earth whereof man was first made; yea, according to the usual etymology, the name *homo,* which in the Latin is a common name to both sexes, is derived *ab humo,* from *the ground.* For this reason it is that the earth is called by the poet *magna parens,* the great parent of all mankind, and in the answer of the Oracle, *our mother;* and in this respect we are said by Eliphaz "to dwell in houses of clay, whose foundation is in the dust", Job 4:19.

-2\.That which is *expressed* is, that man (when he dieth) returneth to the earth,pantez luomenoi koniz esmensaith the poet, "We are all dust when dissolved."
+2\.
+That which is *expressed* is, that man (when he dieth) returneth to the earth,pantez luomenoi koniz esmensaith the poet, "We are all dust when dissolved."
 As the white snow when melted is black water; so flesh and blood when bereaved of the soul become dust and ashes: in which respect St. Paul giveth this epithet of "vile" to our bodies.
 Php 3:21.
 Indeed, man's original being from the earth, he had a natural propensity to earth; according to the maxim, *Omne principiatum sequitur naturam principiorum,* "Everything hath an aptitude of returning to the principle whence it cometh"; but yet had he not *turned away* from God he had never actually *returned* thither.
 It is sin which hath brought upon man a necessity of dying, and that dying brings a necessity of returning to the earth: in which respect it is observable, that the threat, "thou shalt die the death" (Ge 2:17), which was denounced against man before his fall, being afterwards renewed (Ge 3:19), is explained (as to temporal death) by these words, "to dust thou shalt return"; so that now the motion of the little world man is like that of the great, *Circulare ab eodem puncto ad idem,* from the same to the same; and that as in his *soul* from God to God, so in his *body* from the earth to the earth.
 The rivers come from the sea, and they return thither.
 The sun ariseth out of the east, and thither it returneth.
 Man is formed of the earth, and into earth he is again transformed: with which agreeth that of the poet Lucretius: Cedit item retro de terra quod fuit ante.

-3\.That which is *inferred* in the emphatic pronoun *"his",* which is annexed to the noun *"earth",* is that the earth to which man returneth is *his;* this being that which ariseth out of both the former conclusions; since it is therefore *his earth* because he cometh from and returneth to it.
+3\.
+That which is *inferred* in the emphatic pronoun *"his",* which is annexed to the noun *"earth",* is that the earth to which man returneth is *his;* this being that which ariseth out of both the former conclusions; since it is therefore *his earth* because he cometh from and returneth to it.
 Earth is man's Genesis and Analysis, his composition and resolution, his Alpha and Omega, his first and last; *Ortus pulvis, finis cinis;* earth is his both originally and finally.
 So that our bodies can challenge no alliance with, or property in anything so much as earth.
 For if we call those things *ours* which had only an external relation to us, as our friends, our horses, our goods, our lands; much more may we call that *our earth* whereof we are made and into which we shall moulder; no wonder it is here said to be *"his";* so elsewhere he is said to *be earth,* as being called by that name.— *Nathanael Hardy, in a Funeral Sermon entitled, "Man's Last Journey to his Long Home,"* 1659.

 **Verse 4.** *In that very day his thoughts perish.* The thoughts which the Psalmist here, no doubt, especially intends are those *purposes* which are in the minds of great men of doing good to those who are under, and depend upon them.
 The Hebrew word here used is derived from a verb that signifieth *to be bright: cogitationes serenae,* those candid, serene, benign, benevolent thoughts which they have of advancing their allies, friends and followers.
 These thoughts are said to *"perish"* in *"that day"* wherein they are conceived; so Tremellius glosses.
 In which sense the instability of great men's favour is asserted, whose smiles are quickly changed into frowns, love into hatred, and so in a moment their mind being changed, their well wishing thoughts vanish.
 But more rationally, "their thoughts perish in that day" wherein their *persons die,* because there is no opportunity of putting their purposes into execution.
 They perish like the child which comes to the birth, and there is no strength to bring forth; or like the fruit which is plucked off before it be ripe.
 Whilst they live we may be deceived in our expectations by the alteration of their minds; but, however, their condition is mortal, and when that great change by death comes, their designs (how well so ever meant) must want success.
 From hence it followeth, which is by some looked upon as a part of the meaning of the words, that the *thoughts* or *hopes of them who trust in them perish.* It is a true apothegm, *Major pars hominum expectundo moritur;* the greatest part of men perish by expectation.
 And good reason, inasmuch as their expectation, being misplaced, perisheth.
 How strongly this argument serveth to press the Psalmist's caution against confidence in man, though never so great, is obvious.
 It is true, princes and nobles being invested with honour, wealth and authority, have power in their hands, and perhaps they may have thoughts in their hearts to do thee good; but, alas, how uncertain is the execution of those intentions, and therefore how foolish is it to depend upon them.
 "Trust in the Lord Jehovah" (saith the prophet), "for with him is everlasting strength."
 Aye, and with him is unchangeable goodness.
 It is safe building upon the rock, trusting upon God, whose thoughts of mercy are (like himself) from everlasting to everlasting; but nothing is more foolish than to build on the sand, trust to men, whose persons, together with their thoughts, perish in a moment.
 Therefore let our resolution be that of David: "It is better to trust in the Lord than to put confidence in man; it is better to trust in the Lord than to put confidence in princes", Ps 118:8-9.— *Nathanael Hardy.*